 In United States v.
-Cedana, a sex trafficking case in Texas, ICE agents arrested six women at various brothels in Texas believed to be owned by the defendant.100 Law enforcement made these arrests as part of an investigation by the "Human Trafficking Rescue Alliance," which included agents from ICE, FBI, and local law enforcement.101 Through interviews, officers determined that each of the women was a noncitizen and "acting as [a] prostitute."
-102 The authorities placed the women in immigration detention.
+Cedana, a sex trafficking case in Texas, ICE agents arrested six women at various brothels in Texas believed to be owned by the defendant.
+Law enforcement made these arrests as part of an investigation by the "Human Trafficking Rescue Alliance," which included agents from ICE, FBI, and local law enforcement.
+Through interviews, officers determined that each of the women was a noncitizen and "acting as [a] prostitute."
+The authorities placed the women in immigration detention.

 In September 2010, federal prosecutors submitted a request to detain the six women as material witnesses.
 Without any elaboration, prosecutors simply announced that "there is a substantial likelihood that one or more of the [material witnesses] will flee once released by ICE, and thus be unavailable to testify at trial."
 The court granted the warrant, and the victims were detained.
 At the government's request, their detention was then extended by 30 days; at that time, they were to be released to ICE custody.
 The defendant then pled guilty to an alien-harboring charge and to lying on a passport application, mooting the need for their testimony.
-It does not appear that the women received Continued Presence, and it is impossible to determine whether the women were deported.
+It does not appear that the women were deported.

-99 See e.g. Affidavit requesting material witness warrant, United States v.
+&lt;sup>99 See e.g. Affidavit requesting material witness warrant, United States v.
 Gillispie, 1:16-cr-00077 (E.D.
 Tenn.) at 8 (discussing the witness's participation in rehab programs and cessation of contact with victim specialists).

-Government's Affidavit in Support of Detention of Material Witnesses at 2, United States v.
+&lt;sup>100 Government's Affidavit in Support of Detention of Material Witnesses at 2, United States v.
 Cedana, 4:10-cr-00693 (S.D.Tex.).